Am I Ready To Start My Own Business?

 You’ve saved at least 12 months of expenses

-Listen to us carefully, you will not replace your income in less than a year.
-Unless your employer was paying you an income that was already below the poverty line, you won’t replace it.
+Listen to us carefully; you will not replace your income in less than a year.
+Unless your employer was paying you a salary that was already below the poverty line, you won’t replace it.
 You will be poor in your first year of business.
-That is not to say that you won’t have an income, but you won’t have the same coin rolling in as you did from a regular job. when you start your own business, you will need to have some savings to tide you over in the slow months.
-For example, if you are starting a retail business in March, you will need your savings to keep you afloat until the busy summer season.
+That is not to say that you won’t have an income, but you won’t have the same coin rolling in as you did from a regular job.
+When you start your own business, you will need to have some savings to tide you over in the slow months.
+For example, if you are starting a retail store in March, you will need your savings to keep you afloat until the busy summer season.
 You will need it again right before Christmas (October) and for sure in January!

 Remember, there is no shame in working part-time to steady your income flow.
 Just make sure you budget well.